Sigmund — a friendly Freud mascot seated in a green armchair, holding a notepad and a cigar.

 12.9%

 of U.S. children with ADHD receive any medication.
-The AAP, AACAP, and FDA publish concordant treatment guidelines.
-60–70% of pediatric ADHD cases in community settings are managed off-guideline — not because the evidence doesn't exist, but because no system delivers it to the right decision at the right moment.
+The AAP, AACAP, and FDA publish concordant treatment guidelines, yet 60–70% of pediatric ADHD cases in community settings are managed off-guideline.
+The evidence exists.
+The delivery system to the right decision at the right moment does not.

 A glimpse of Sigmund at work